codefresh-io/docs.codefresh.io/_docs/kb/articles/skip-test-if-pipeline-is-triggered-with-cron.md

 ---
-title: "How To: Skip Step If Pipeline Is Triggered With Cron"
+title: "How To: Skip step if pipeline triggered with Cron"
 description:
 group: kb
 sub-group: articles